9 AWS Security Best Practices: Securing Your AWS Cloud

 Is AWS Cloud Secure?

-First of all, AWS security best practices are based on the above-mentioned shared responsibility model, which allows the vendor to direct additional resources to enhance their share of the security burden.
+First, AWS security best practices are based on the above-mentioned shared responsibility model, allowing the vendor to direct additional resources to enhance their share of the security burden.

 The employment of such AWS security standards makes the platform as safe as any on-premises network, provided customers watch their area of liability closely.
 But however careful both parties to the security protocol might be, they must be aware of potential bottlenecks that can render their security efforts inadequate.